New Ways to Game Day

 This is How You Downtown: Game Day Edition

 Why orange and white?
 The colors were selected by Charles Moore, an 1891 UT football player and approved by a student body vote.
 Inspired by the American daisy – a flower that grew prominently on The Hill, surrounding iconic Ayres Hall, and overlooking Neyland Stadium – the Tennessee team wore orange jerseys for the first time during the season-opening game in 1922, a 50-0 victory over Emory & Henry.

 Now you’ll find game day gear throughout downtown.
-Tailgate has fashionable vintage UT clothes for the whole family, while Nothing Too Fancy has unique Tennessee shirts designed and printed right here in Knoxville.
-Fizz, Earth to Old City, and Bliss have adorable orange and white clothes to mix and match into complete game day outfits.
+Nothing Too Fancy has unique Tennessee shirts designed and printed right here in Knoxville, while Fizz, Earth to Old City, and Bliss have adorable orange and white clothes to mix and match into complete game day outfits.
 And Mast General has everything from UT hats, socks, and purses to men's Power T shorts.